-\cite{Mandelbaumetal2018a} applied a number of cuts to satisfy the requirements for carrying out the first-year key science.
-For example, the catalog is constructed using the regions of sky with approximately full depth in all the five broadbands to ensure the homogeneity of the sample. \cite{Mandelbaumetal2018a} also limited \texttt{cmodel} magnitude \citep[see][for the definition of the \texttt{cmodel} magnitude]{Boschetal2018} with ${\it i}_{\rm cmodel}<24.5$, which is conservative compared to the {\it i}-band magnitude limit of $\sim 1 \%$ for all the bins for the CAMIRA clusters.
+\cite{Mandelbaumetal2018a} applied a number of cuts to satisfy the requirements for carrying out first-year weak lensing cosmology analyses.
+For example, the catalog is constructed using regions of sky with approximately full depth in all five bands to ensure the homogeneity of the sample. \cite{Mandelbaumetal2018a} also limited the \texttt{cmodel} magnitude \citep[see][for the definition of \texttt{cmodel} magnitude]{Boschetal2018} with ${\it i}_{\rm cmodel}<24.5$, which is conservative compared to the {\it i}-band magnitude limit of $\sim 1 \%$ for all bins.